 Definition of Ready (DoR)

-Definition of ready implies that stories have to be immediately actionable.
+The definition of ready implies that stories have to be immediately actionable.
 In this case, the team needs to determine priorities and the required amount of work to finish PBI or user stories.
 Read stories have to be testable, clear, and, most importantly, actionable.

 - An item is testable if you can find an effective way to check its functionality.
 The acceptance criteria ensure that you can test each story.